How to Spot a UTI in an Elderly Parent: A Caregiver's Perspective

 Why Common UTI Symptoms Are Hard to Spot in the Elderly

-• Feel the burn?
-Probably not.
 As we age, we might not experience the burning sensation often associated with a UTI because we can lose our sensation "down there" (a medical professional shared that tidbit with me), so the chances that your loved one will "feel the burn" are slim.

-• Can you identify the odor?
-I hope so!
-Another tell-tale symptom of a UTI, foul-smelling urine, might be present, but your loved one needs to have the ability to recognize the unusual odor and communicate that with you or you need to be close enough to smell the odor.
+Another tell-tale symptom of a UTI, foul-smelling urine, might be present, but your loved one needs to have the ability to recognize the unusual odor and communicate that with you, or you need to be close enough to catch a whiff.

 Meanwhile, the undetected UTI can continue to fester.
-The good news is that through a stroke of divine genius, visible UTI symptoms do exist in the elderly; they are just atypical.
+The good news is that, through a stroke of divine genius, visible UTI symptoms do exist in the elderly; they are just atypical.

 UTI Symptoms in the Elderly